 - Any possible theft to controlled substances and other veterinary supplies.

 This last one about theft is a bit unique to modern euthanasia protocols, including home euthanasia settings.
 Veterinarians and veterinary teams now commonly bring controlled substances into exam rooms or into the home for use during euthanasia.
+This is done to improve patient welfare, ensuring everything they need is right there.
 In the home setting in particular, a veterinarian may leave their doctor bag and supplies in the room with the client/patient when offering privacy both before and after death.
-When the veterinarian returns to the room, it is assumed that their drugs and supplies are untouched.
-A recorder left running in the bag can capture sounds of theft such as zippers opening, drug lock boxes opening, etc. While it is advisable to not leave supplies unattended, the reality is it happens.
+When the veterinarian returns to the room, it is assumed their drugs and supplies are untouched.
+A recorder left running in the bag can capture sounds of theft such as zippers opening, drug lock boxes opening, etc. While it is advisable to not leave supplies unattended, the reality is it happens sometimes.

 Audio recordings can be done with cell phones or tablets, using Apps or other programs that record sounds.
 Before I begin my appointments, I put my phone on silent, turn on the recording App (Voice Record), and make a quick soundbite with the patient’s first and last name.
 The phone is placed in a pocket in my doctor bag with the microphone end sticking up.
-The bag remains next to me during every stage of the appointment so talking and sounds can be easily recorded.
-Afterwards, I upload the file to my computer.
+The bag remains next to me during every stage of the appointment so talking and sounds can be recorded.
+Afterwards, I upload the file to my computer where it becomes part of my medical records.
 I can refer back to it if I forgot specific details such as whom I should notify regarding the death, or aftercare requests important to the client.
 Most importantly though, it can be used if the client raises concerns about how the appointment was conducted.
-This gives me peace of mind knowing an accurate, neutral recording exists if I ever need it (after 1 year, I delete).
+This gives me peace of mind knowing an accurate, neutral recording exists if I ever need it.
+After 1 year, I delete it for client protection so it never gets inadvertently released.
 And it will give my clients peace of mind knowing I’m holding myself to the highest standards to deliver the best euthanasia experience.